Official websites use .mil

 Los Angeles AFB is the only active duty installation in Los Angeles County.
-In addition to persons assigned to SMC and the 61st Air Base Group, Los Angeles AFB serves all Air Force personnel in the Greater Los Angeles area.
+In addition to persons assigned to SSC and the Los Angeles Garrison, Los Angeles AFB serves all Air Force and Space Force personnel in the Greater Los Angeles area.
 We also serve Army, Navy, Marines and Coast Guard personnel who are stationed in this area:

 - 1,200 active duty